LYNCH·LLP

 • What is Examiner Aniss Chad's overall allowance rate?

-Yes.
-Allowance rates range from 67% to 90% across the examiner's art units, reflecting variation in the decided record between units.
+Allowance rates range from 67% to 90% across the examiner's art units, showing variation in the decided record within the technology center.

 ◈ RESPONDING TO AN OFFICE ACTION